AutogrowSystems/sqlite3-ruby/faq/faq.md

 ```

-Unlike the other query methods, Database#execute_batch accepts no
+Unlike the other query methods, `Database#execute_batch` accepts no
 block.
-It will also only ever return +nil+.
+It will also only ever return `nil`.
 Thus, it is really only
 suitable for batch processing of DDL statements.

 ## How do I begin/end a transaction

-Use Database#transaction to start a transaction.
+Use `Database#transaction` to start a transaction.
 If you give it a block,
 the block will be automatically committed at the end of the block,
 unless an exception was raised, in which case the transaction will be
 rolled back.
-(Never explicitly call Database#commit or Database#rollback
+(Never explicitly call `Database#commit` or `Database#rollback`
 inside of a transaction block--you'll get errors when the block
 terminates!)